New Zealand PM says Facebook, others must do more against online hate - NewsBreak

 New Zealand PM says Facebook, others must do more against online hate

-Nov 26 (Reuters) - Tech giants like Meta's Facebook (FB.O) and world leaders needed to do "much more" to stamp out violent extremism and radicalisation online, New Zealand Prime Minister Jacinda Ardern said on Friday.
+(Reuters) - Tech giants like Meta’s Facebook and world leaders needed to do “much more” to stamp out violent extremism and radicalisation online, New Zealand Prime Minister Jacinda Ardern said on Friday.

 Ardern and French President Emmanuel Macron launched a global initiative to end online hate in 2019 after a white supremacist killed 51 people at two mosques in the New Zealand city of Christchurch while live-streaming his rampage on Facebook.